 1538.5 Motion in Aliso Viejo

 Has your private property been seized from you and are those items going to be used against you in a court of law?
 Do you feel that the evidence may have been seized from you unfairly or unlawfully?
-The 4th amendment of the US Constitution requires that if law enforcement does take your personal property, that it must be done so legally.
-Any illegal seizing of property - that is, the taking of property by means that are not inline with the 4th amendment - can be found to be a violation of your constitutional rights and be deemed inadmissible as evidence used to prosecute you for a crime.
+The 4th amendment of the US Constitution requires that if law enforcement does take your personal property, then it must be done so legally.
+Any illegal seizing of property - that is, the taking of property by means that are not in line with the 4th amendment - can be found to be a violation of your constitutional rights and be deemed inadmissible as evidence used to prosecute you for a crime.

 If you feel that this may have been the situation for you, then you definitely need to call an experienced attorney to help you find the best course of action.

 In Aliso Viejo, as in the wider Orange County and State of California, any evidence that has been unlawfully seized from you can be suppressed pursuant to Penal Code Section 1538.5.
 If the motion is successfully presented and granted by a judge, then the evidence will not be permitted in court against you.Unlawful search and seizure

 Penal Code 1538.5 is just one of the pretrial strategies that a competent attorney can use to challenge the charges that have been brought against you.
 This motion defines how a motion to suppress evidence should be filed.

 Some of the conditions under which a judge can grant PC 1538.5 or a ‘motion to suppress evidence’ include: